petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 others can build on top of it."
 %}

-Even if the code isn't nicely generalized and modularized as its own _software product_ like an application or library, it's still much more useful to have something that works than something that does not.
+Even if the code isn't nicely generalized and modularized, i.e., it's a collection of highly specific scripts and notebooks rather than a _software product_ like an application or library, it's still much more useful to have something that easily works than something that does not.
 With a working project, one can make small changes to evolve it towards doing something new.
 With a non-working project,
-it can be challenging to even know where to start to get back to zero.
+it can be challenging to even know where to start, and many will choose to start from scratch.
 Furthermore,
 it's a lot easier to productize an algorithm when you have a working reference implementation, even if it's going to be rewritten.
 In fact,
-I'd much rather have a working project with niche, highly specific one-off scripts than one that has been shoddily converted into a half-baked tool.
+I'd much rather start with a working collection of one-off scripts than a half-baked general purpose tool.

-Imagine if we could shave a few weeks of work off of every research project from now onwards.

 {% include figure.html
 src="/images/single-button/matlab-fail.png"